Do you need antivirus for Windows 10?

 It’s also worth noting that many of these attacks are often used to infect computers with ransomware (which locks your files until you pay money to unlock them).
 Unfortunately, there is no totally safe way to send money online–so even if you do manage to avoid getting hit by one type of attack (like phishing), that doesn’t mean that your data isn’t still vulnerable.

 The fact is that while an antivirus will not completely protect you, it’s certainly better than going without one.

-If you do choose to get a new computer, make sure that it comes with a good antivirus suite already installed like Windows Defender as is better than nothing, but there are far better security solutions available from companies like Bitdefender and Kaspersky for between $50-90 per year.
+If you do choose to get a new computer, make sure that it comes with a good antivirus suite already installed like Windows Defender as is better than nothing, but there are far better security solutions available from companies like Bitdefender and Kaspersky for between $50-90 per year (read about Bitdefender vs Kaspersky and which is better?).
 And remember: most internet security suites that cost several hundred dollars come with a free backup system (which can be very valuable in the event of a ransomware attack).

 What are the benefits of a dedicated antivirus protection?